Publications

 Reviewed by Fredric Shauger in The Portolan, December 2009.

-latest work, Marcel van den Broecke begins to fill a void that has existed for
+his latest work, Marcel van den Broecke begins to fill a void that has existed

-were basically ignored.
-Peter van der Krogt noted “It is remarkable that so
+however, were basically ignored.
+Peter van der Krogt noted “It is remarkable

-little attention has been devoted to these texts.
-Brandmaier (1914) is the only
+that so little attention has been devoted to these texts.
+Brandmaier (1914) is

-author who devoted systematic research to these texts and their sources.
-After
+the only author who devoted systematic research to these texts and their

-him, only Van den Broecke paid attention to texts”.
-Van den Broecke himself
+sources.
+After him, only van den Broecke paid attention to texts”.
+Van den

-acknowledged that the on verso texts had been “neglected” in 1996 when he
+Broecke himself acknowledged that the on verso texts had been “neglected” in

 This